 NMRHCA was established in 1990 to provide health care coverage to retirees of state agencies and eligible participating public entities.

 Approximately 302 public entities including cities, counties, universities and charter schools participate in NMRHCA.
 The agency provides medical plans for both non-Medicare and Medicare-eligible retirees and their dependents as well as dental, vision and life insurance.
 The Authority currently provides coverage to approximately 64,000 retirees and their dependents.
-The Authority is governed by a 10-member Board of Directors.
+The Authority is governed by an 11-member Board of Directors.

 NMRHCA has made significant strides over the past few years to address short- and medium-term financing and administrative challenges.
-The Authority has extended its solvency period through 2045, up from 2014 just 13 years ago, by aggressively adjusting subsidy levels, premiums and plan designs, while obtaining a legislative increase in the employer/employee contribution.
+The Authority has extended its solvency period through 2050, up from 2014 just 13 years ago, by aggressively adjusting subsidy levels, premiums and plan designs, while obtaining a legislative increase in the employer/employee contribution.
 The Authority’s investment funds have begun to recover after several difficult years resulting from the economic downturn.
-As of January, 2020, NMRHCA is 18.9 percent funded, with an unfunded liability of just less than $4 billion.
+As of December, 2020, NMRHCA is 16.5% funded, with an unfunded liability of just more than $5 billion.

 You are Eligible to Receive Benefits